Astron Card: Specifications

-The Astron SoftCard is a ROM cartridge developed by Electronic Software as a software distribution medium for MSX computers.
-Astron SoftCards are approximately the size of a credit card but thicker, and incompatible with the similar Hudson Soft Bee Card, having 38 rather than 32 contact pads, though both used an adaptor inserted into a MSX cartridge slot, as the means connect the cards.
+Astron Cards are approximately the size of a credit card but thicker (at 2 mm) and are incompatible with the similar Hudson Soft Bee Card, having 38 rather than 32 contact pads.
+Both used an adaptor inserted into a MSX cartridge slot as the means connect the cards, however, meaning users could switch between the two formats with ease, albeit they did not have interoperability with each other.